Supermarket Flowracks and their influence on Manufacturing

 For several years, organizations using FIFO racks have seen the following benefits:

 Unlike a standard shelf, a flow rack requires a way to operate: Supplying from behind and consumption in front.
 This allows two people to accomplish their tasks without interference.
 Travel is also minimized because all products are found together in one place.

 Merchandise is more organized

-Some items may be more difficult to store because of their shape.
+Some items may be more challenging to store because of their shape.
 The organization and preparation of components in a flow rack also eliminate wasted time searching for and unpacking parts.

 To facilitate the work of the operator, the flow rack can be integrated into a workstation.
-Some travel and unnecessary manoeuvres could be eliminated.
+Some travel and unnecessary maneuvers could be eliminated.
 The ergonomics of the workstation must also be considered in the design of a position.

-Using our pipe material handling systems, you can easily build or order your custom flowracks with Flexpipe.
+Using our pipe material handling systems, you can quickly build or order your custom flow racks with Flexpipe.